Image Paths and Formats

 In order to embed an image into a PDF, Asciidoctor PDF must understand how to decode it.
 To perform this work, Asciidoctor delegates to the underlying libraries.
 Prawn provides support for decoding JPG and PNG images. prawn-svg brings support for translating SVG images to PDF commands.
 Without any additional libraries, those are the only image file formats supported by Asciidoctor PDF.

-If you need support for additional image formats, such as GIF, TIFF, WebP, or interlaced PNG—and you don’t want to convert those images to a supported format like JPG—you must install the prawn-gmagick Ruby gem. prawn-gmagick is an extension for Prawn that delegates image decoding to GraphicsMagick to add support for all image formats recognized by that library.
+If you need support for additional image formats, such as GIF, TIFF, WebP, or interlaced PNG—and you don’t want to convert those images to a supported format like JPG—you must install the prawn-gmagick Ruby gem. prawn-gmagick is an extension for Prawn (Linux and macOS only) that delegates image decoding to GraphicsMagick to add support for all image formats recognized by that library.

 prawn-gmagick has the additional benefit of significantly reducing the processing time, power, and memory necessary to generate a PDF that contains a lot of PNG images.
 For large books (such as Pro Git), you might see the conversion time drop by as much as half.
-Decoding PNG images requires a lot of mathematical computation, a task Ruby is not particularly efficient at performing.
+Uncompressing PNG image data (specifically zlib inflating) requires a lot of mathematical computation, a task Ruby is not particularly efficient at performing.
 That’s why adding the prawn-gmagick gem to the converter makes such a substantial difference.

 As an alternative to using prawn-gmagick, you could optimize the images you pass into Asciidoctor PDF, either by scaling them down or converting them to an uncompressed format like JPG.